Masks are still required in the dental office.

 An ongoing challenge for school nurses who provide basic assessments (i.e. screenings) for children at school is follow through on referrals made.
 This law provides another tool to back up a recommendation to see a dentist for comprehensive evaluation and care.
 What’s more, this law also measures the specific barriers encountered when the parent does not follow through on that recommendation.

 While much of the data being collected will be forwarded to the County Office of Education and may be useful for advocacy at the state level, there are also data that may be useful at the local level and which school personnel may want to review.
 The assessment-waiver forms will identify:

 While the law determines the data that school districts must report to their County Office of Education, the California Department of Education has not developed a form for this purpose nor prescribed the exact manner in which it is reported.
-However, the San Joaquin County Office of Education has developed a statewide web-based reporting system that is sophisticated and, at the same time, very user friendly.
+However, the San Joaquin County Office of Education (SJCOE) has developed a web-based System for California Oral Health Reporting (SCOHR) that is sophisticated and, at the same time, very user friendly.
 It aggregates reports statewide and will allow an unprecedented opportunity to study and utilize the reported data.
-Schools, districts or COEs interested in participating should visit www.ab1433.org or contact SJCOE, CEDR department, at firstname.lastname@example.org.
+Schools, districts or COEs interested in participating should contact SJCOE, CEDR department, at [email protected] or visit the SCOHR website.

 Collaboration: One of the key initial purposes of the law is to learn first hand the specific barriers children face to receiving oral health care in their communities.
 As difficult as it may be to just collect the data and not immediately respond, it will be most powerful to allow what is actually happening with regard to access-to-dental care to be measured.
 Once this data is collected and reviewed, it presents an unparalleled opportunity for school board members, school administrators, school nurses, community leaders and dental professionals to collaborate to build capacity to better meet the oral health needs of the children in their community who continue to experience barriers to care.